mstocco/mariostoc.co/content/traininglog/20230423-challenge2023-9weeksout.md

 ### NOTES
 Total Ride Times: **195 Minutes** &nbsp; Outside: **53 km**

 It was wet this morning and to calm myself before going to the hospital, I rode the Roth course (including the hill up _Greding_) for 75 minutes.
 Legs felt pretty good.
-I couldn't get this activity imported into Garmin.
+I couldn't get this activity imported into _Garmin Connect_.

 <!----->
 ### Questions for the Doctor